chiechie/chiechie.github.io/source/_posts/investment/invest-like-the-best-booklist.md

 Counterpoints/Glass Half Empty
 people tend to only read/notice information that confirms what they already believe (this is called “confirmation bias”).
 I therefore find it useful to read books that make 有说服力的（cogent） arguments against my central beliefs.

-- The Death of Money: The Coming Collapse  of the International Monetary System by James Rickards ：Why the U.S. dollar may face a grim future.
+- The Death of Money: The Coming Collapse  of the International Monetary System by James Rickards .Why the U.S. dollar may face a grim future.
-- The Decline of the West - Vol I - Full Formatting by Oswald Spengler。Why the modern west looks a lot like previous empires (Babylonian, Roman, Egyptian, etc.) on the precipice of decline
+- The Decline of the West - Vol I - Full Formatting by Oswald Spengler.Why the modern west looks a lot like previous empires (Babylonian, Roman, Egyptian, etc.) on the precipice of decline